actionml/docker-spark/README.md

 * `SPARK_HOME/work` directory used on worker for scratch space and job output logs.
 *  `/tmp` - directory to use for "scratch" space in Spark, including map output files and RDDs that get stored on disk.

+## JDBC metastore (for Hive)

+Default configuration uses Derby as JDBC metastore_db which is created relatively to the startup path.
+So to make container (namely spark-shell) to start right change to /tmp.

 # Authors

  - Denis Baryshev (<dennybaa@gmail.com>)